Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Acknowledgments

 \section{Acknowledgments}

-The authors are especially grateful to Andrew Zheng (UBC Sauder) for his contributions to the NYC ride-sharing simulator, and to Shuangning Li (Chicago Booth) for generously sharing the details of the nonstationary patient arrivals queueing simulator.
-We also thank Stefan Wager (Stanford GSB) for helpful conversations related to this work.
-We gratefully acknowledge the SEE Research Team at the Technion—Israel Institute of Technology for providing the queueing data used in our simulations.
+The authors are especially grateful to Andrew Zheng for his contributions to the ride-sharing simulator, to Shuangning Li for generously sharing details of the nonstationary patient arrival queueing simulator, and to Stefan Wager for insightful discussions on the policy gradient theorem.
+We also gratefully acknowledge the SEE Research Team at the Technion—Israel Institute of Technology for providing the queueing data used in our simulations.
 This work was supported in part by Stanford Data Science, the Stanford Human-Centered AI Institute, and the National Science Foundation under Grant 2205084.